 - Decent and relevant content

 Every successful blogger will tell you that content is the most powerful tool to connect with your audience.
 After great written content, it's the images.
 It's good practice to make it likeable.
 Something you would spare two seconds to like or share on any social media platform.
 Some blog content travels across the internet just based on the image alone.

 - More social media

 Take the time to set out a social media plan when sharing your posts.
 The posts will vary depending on what platform you choose to use.
 For instance, with Facebook you will benefit a lot more from video content or a targeted posting schedule, with engaging content of course.
 Do not rush this - do your research, look at other brands similar to yours and work out what will work for you and what won't.
 Most bloggers tend to check out the competition on social media, to gauge the difference in creativity.
 Although they do take a peek at their competition, they always focus on being as unique as possible.
 It is the personality and flare, that really works on social media.

 Your online customers are more drawn to the love and passion you show to them.
 The main objective is to be motivated by what you're doing rather than focusing on the monetary gains.
 Most customers can smell the difference between a passionate post to help, inspire or motivate, than posts solely based on gaining more leads and sales.

 - Be unique

 Your readers will value the expertise and knowledge you have to share, so don't hold back.
-Once you have chosen your niche this should make it easier to tailor your voice and advice to meet what your target audience wants to invest their time in reading.
+Once you have chosen your niche, this should make it easier to tailor your voice and advice to meet the needs of your target audience.
 Keep it you - keep it fresh!